Kexin-Wei/Soft-tissue-deformation-in-laparoscopic-surgery-planning-with-DRL/README.md

     may consider use python 3.7, not 3.6 as spinningup required.

 # Reward shaping:
 - test t8 on test-i7(ddpg) and drl-ubuntu(ppo)
     - ddpg(test-i7):
       - s0: not learn yet
       - s1: learning from 20 ep
     - ppo(drl-ubuntu)
       - s0:learning from 0 ep
       - s1:learning from 0 ep
 - test t9 on test-amd
     - ddpg: 3000/50
-      - s0
+      - s0: not learn yet
     - ppo
-      - s0
+      - s0: learning from 0 ep
+- test new ddpg parameter on test i7
+  - 3000/80, pi_lr = 3e-4